 dir.
 Cody Calahan.

-Joel (Evan Marsh) is having a rough day: as a horror mag writer who’s tired of the same old tropes, an early scene sees him berating a hack producer for slow moving killers and jump-scares that diffuse suspense.
+Things are not going well for Joel (Evan Marsh): as a horror mag writer who’s tired of the same old tropes, an early scene sees him berating a hack producer for slow moving killers and jump-scares that diffuse suspense.
 Things aren’t much better at home, where he pines over his glamourous housemate after she returns from another date: but when he suspects her new boyfriend might be married Joel jumps in a cab to follow him, accidentally uncovering a self-help group for serial killers.

 In the years since Scream (1996) popularised meta-horror films the teen slasher reinvented – before imploding in on – itself, and ever since the ghosts of knowing protagonists have haunted the edges of the genre landscape.
 Add to this that the last 10 years have seen a steady proliferation of ’80s-homages, with everything from Stranger Things to The Guest (2014) and Summer of 84 (2018) trying to recapture that old Carpenter-magic, and you’ll have a sense of the sandbox director Calahan is playing in.